 As the Slovak Spectator points out, only 37% of Slovak employers dare to respond to a CV application from an applicant with a Roma name, according to an experiment carried out by the Finance Ministry’s Institute for Financial Policy (IFP).

-A systemic segregation of Roma people in Slovakia
+A systemic discrimination against Roma people in Slovakia

 NGO’s and civil rights group, including Amnesty International, have repeatedly pointed out Slovakia’s failure to address the systemic segregation and discrimination suffered by Roma people, including in employment, education, housing and health care.
 Predominantly located in Slovakia’s east, Roma people also suffer from higher rates of poverty, illiteracy and crime.